 Hi!
 My name is Greg George.
-I’m an attorney with Macomber Law.
+I’m an attorney with Bristol George.
 This video addresses the question, “When a property is sold, do easements transfer to the new owners?”

 The short answer is, it depends.
 Whether an easement transfers to new owners of the land depends on the type of easement.